The Benefits of Self-Serve Advertising Platforms [for 2022 and Beyond]

-Due to the general mindset and intention of the traffic which passes through these types sites and the subtle nature of the ads served to them, eCommerce and directory websites can provide a lucrative opportunity for advertisers that understand their audiences.
+Due to the general mindset and intention of the traffic which passes through these types sites - as well as the subtle nature of ad placement upon them, eCommerce and directory websites can provide a lucrative opportunity for advertisers that understand their audiences.

 Paid Search Engine Placements

 While Reddit’s slogan is “the front page of the internet”, that title is perhaps more aptly befitting of the search engines which serve as a gateway to the vast majority of the internet.

 No one can claim themselves a stranger to Google’s search engine - and most people are also familiar with competing platforms Bing and Yahoo.

 Like other self-service advertising options, each of these platforms offers an interface (with Google Ads being the most popular) through which advertisers can specify the media purchasing requirements of their campaigns.

 By combining search algorithms with predictive user intent, programmatic bidding factors, and billions of searches conducted each day, paid search ads are capable of attaining immense audience reach without compromising ad relevance.